 strawberry crumble cake

-I do enjoy making grown up cakes, beating the old egg whites separately, on bain-marie if needs be, clarifying butter and adding it to the mix at just the right temperature, and folding, folding, making a figure of eight with the spatula, making sure not a single air bubble bursts.
+I do enjoy making grown up cakes: beating the egg whites separately, creaming butter with sugar until pale, clarifying butter and adding it to the mix at just the right temperature, and folding, folding, making a figure of eight with the spatula, making sure not a single air bubble bursts.

-Or let's take the senior skills stuff like laminated pastry, croissants and Danish, serious breads like Panettone or Colomba, cakes layered with three different fillings, sliced through not baked separately.
+I take pride in the senior skills like making laminated pastry, croissants and Danish, baking serious breads like Panettone or brioche, constructing cakes layered with three different fillings, the sponge masterly sliced instead of being baked in separate tins.

-And this, dear Reader, is not one of the adult cakes.
+And this, dear Reader, is not one of those cakes.

 This is what I call a bucket cake.
-Not because it should be on everyone's list of cakes-you-must-eat-before-you-kick-the-bucket ( although it's a lovely cake) but because it's about throwing stuff into a bucket and mixing about a bit.
+Not because it should be on everyone's list of cakes you must eat before you kick the bucket (although it's a lovely enough cake to make such list) but because it's about throwing all the ingredients into a bucket and mixing about a bit.

 strawberry crumble cakeServings: 16Time: 1 hour 15 minutes